About Us

 Dr. Annie Molsberry (she/her) received her undergraduate degree in Dance from Wesleyan University and her Doctorate of Physical Therapy from the University of Washington.
 Before becoming a physical therapist she spent many years in the dance field as a performer, teacher, and choreographer, and also worked as an EMT and backcountry guide and educator.
 She has published and presented research in the field of healthcare equity and cultural competency curricula in healthcare degree programs.

 Annie enjoys integrating her background in movement, education, and health to facilitate an empowered approach to physicality in the lives of her clients.
 She works with people to address a variety of orthopedic and musculoskeletal issues, postpartum or post-injury return to sport and exercise, and integrates pelvic health considerations from daily function to high level athletic performance.
+She also has a passion for supporting people in perimenopause/menopause and has completed a her menopause coaching certification.
 She strives to create a therapeutic experience where each person can feel safe, seen, and supported as they gain the confidence and capacity to reach their goals.

 Annie grew up on an island in Maine, and was drawn to the Pacific Northwest by the mountains and the sea.
 She loves endurance sports of all kinds, and swims in Bellingham Bay year-round.
 When not at Connect NW Physical Therapy, she can be found having adventures with her dreamboat husband and beloved daughter involving any combination of running, biking, skiing, climbing, kayaking, packrafting, swimming, cloud-gazing, and of course the occasional dance move.